 Make those additional perks you have visible so visitors find them easily.
 What’s the point in investing effort and money in developing them if nobody finds and uses them.

-Take a look at the journey a visitor of the UK Ikea site must take to reach their 3D Planning tool that’s free and makes kitchen remodelling easier.
+Take a look at the journey a visitor of the UK Ikea site must take to reach their 3D Planning tool that’s free and makes kitchen remodeling easier.
+However for kitchen remodeling ideas, you can check out this textured granite countertop here and for sure it will be a highly coveted addition to your home!
 It’s a great idea, but it takes 3 steps to get to a page where visitors are asked to install the tool.
 Not sure it’s very appealing to those who are just browsing.
 It looks time-consuming and heavy.

 In short, the trick is to put yourself in their heads so when they’re ready to buy, they don’t look anywhere else.
 If they’ve already played with a virtual stylist assistant, for example, the chance of placing an order goes up significantly.